 Taking day tours from Auckland – advantages and disadvantages

-The primary advantage of a tour over self-driving is that someone else does the planning and the driving, especially appreciated in Auckland traffic.
+The primary advantage of a tour over self-driving is that someone else does the planning and the driving, a fact especially appreciated in Auckland traffic.
 Also, there is the added knowledge that comes from shared stories, legends, and history retold by the guide.
 The downsides are that you are on someone else’s timeline, no opportunity to add extra time at a favourite spot, and you may have to wait or miss something if other guests are inconsiderate.
 A few things to consider before signing up for a tour:

 - Bus tours are usually the most economical option.
 The advantages depend on the tour and often include commentary, large windows, wifi, and toilets onboard.
 They are often a good choice for scenic tours or places like Hobbiton that require bus entry.
 The downside is less personal attention.